Travel to Beijing, China – Episode 638

 What should you eat?

-Number 1 is Beijing Duck, two well-known chain restaurants.
+Number 1 is Beijing Duck, a well-known chain restaurant.
 Quanjude and Da Dong.

 Other Beijing local food is a style of hotpot done in a brass conical stove type thing with hot coals inside.
 Unlike the famous Sichuan hotpot, it is not spicy.

 Beijing Snack food.
 Stomach.
 Candied hawthorn fruit, like toffee-apples.
-Easy to find around Xinyukou street off Qianmen walking street or generally around Qianmen.
-Other Beijing things, pot-set yogurt, Arctic Ocean soft drink.
+Easy to find around Xinyukou street off Qianmen walking street, or generally around Qianmen.
+Other Beijing things, pot-set yogurt, and Arctic Ocean soft drink.

 Street food.
 For ‘weird’ foodie scorpions, bee larvae, sparrows – an alley off Wangfujing walking street.